 It is with deep gratitude that I write to you to thank you for your time and consideration that you spent with Don and me to help me to change my policy.
 I will always remember your kindness, and hope you are very successful in your work.
 You are a very gracious and pleasant man to work with.
 Thank you again.

-For over fifteen years I have been specializing with people who are Medicare beneficiaries.
-It’s an age group that I sure enjoy working with.
-I’m on Medicare myself.
+For over twenty years, we have been specializing with people who are Medicare beneficiaries.
+It’s an age group that we sure enjoy working with.
+I (Lance) am on Medicare myself.

-I am fully sympathetic with people that are perplexed by their looming 65th birthday and trying to figure out the daunting number of choices regarding their Medicare options.
+We fully sympathize with people perplexed by their looming 65th birthday, trying to figure out the daunting number of choices regarding their Medicare options.

 There are lots of agencies selling Medicare products, so what sets Northwest Senior Insurance apart from just about everyone else?

 I’ll start with our Mission Statement: